 3 cups chicken stock

 1 1/2 teaspoons sazón seasoning (or 1 store-bought packet)

 1. Heat oil in pot over medium-high heat.
 Add sofrito and diced meat.
 Stir 1 minute.

-4. Simmer 30 minutes, or until rice is tender and liquid is absorbed.
+4. Simmer 20 minutes, or until rice is tender and all liquid is absorbed.

 NOTES & TIPS

-• Check rice after the first 20 minutes.
-If it’s too dry, add more stock or water; too wet, uncover rice for the last few minutes of cooking.
+• Check rice after about 15 minutes.
+If grains are still hard, add a little more stock or water; if the rice is too wet, uncover rice for the last few minutes of cooking, stirring occasionally.

 3 – 4 servings